lwismans/hcsc-search/README.md

-This repository contains the code and data for a master's thesis project at Radboud University, focused on searching for Hypercompact Stellar Systems (HCSCs) using Gaia DR3 data.
+This repository contains the code and data for a master's thesis project at Radboud University, focused on searching for Hyper Compact Stellar Systems (HCSCs) using Gaia DR3 data.

 ## Repository Structure

 - `gaia_download.ipynb` — Downloads the Gaia DR3 data for the
-  b > 30 and b < -30 sky regions with a 30% parallax uncertainty
+  b > 30 and b < -30 sky regions with a 30% relative distance
-  filter
+  uncertainty filter
 - `HCSC_search.ipynb` — Main analysis pipeline based on Fraser
   (2023), extended with the 30% parallax uncertainty filter.
   Performs Bayesian distance estimation using `pyrallaxes.py` and